-In 2017, Saturday 28 January is Chinese New Year so who better to mark the occasion at Obsession than Zhao Guang You and Lu Yao, two of China’s finest chefs.
+In 2017, Saturday 28 January is Chinese New Year so who better to mark the occasion at Obsession than Lu Yao, one of China’s finest chefs.
 The centuries old 15 day-long festival of the Chinese New Year (also known as Spring Festival) marks the turn of the Chinese lunar calendar, celebrated by those famously colourful dancing paper dragons, firecrackers and great food.
 Each year falls under the 12 year cycle of the animal zodiac and 2017 is the year of the fire rooster, a time of awakening, triumph and success – sounds just like Obsession itself.

 Lu Yao is the Chinese Executive Chef of Yihe Mansions, a luxury 26 villa hotel in Nanjing in China.
 Yao has a long and distinguished career in China, working for several five-star hotels belonging to Jinling, one of the top luxury hotel groups in China.
 He has displayed his mastery of Chinese cuisine at banquet receptions, cooking for top dignitaries including Chinese President Xi Jinping, Premier Li Keqiang and former President Jiang Zemin.

 ‘He has displayed his mastery of chinese cuisine at banquet receptions, cooking for top dignitaries’